-Here is buried a wealthy collection of artists, writers, poets, philosophers and ordinary people.
-Most are foreigners, resting here because they don’t belong to the Catholic creed, but there are also graves of Italian people, both famous and ordinary citizens.
-Among the most distinguished Italians that here found eternal rest is Antonio Gramsci, one of my very favorite politicians, philosophers, writers and thinkers, who died in 1937 after ten years of Fascist imprisonment.
+A wealthy collection of artists, writers, poets, philosophers, and ordinary people are buried in Rome’s Non-Catholic Cemetery.
+Most people resting here are foreigners, but there are also graves of Italian people, both famous and ordinary citizens.
+Among the most distinguished Italians that here found eternal rest is Antonio Gramsci, one of my very favorite politicians, philosophers, writers, and thinkers, who died in 1937 after ten years of Fascist imprisonment.

-Among other names, are buried here also English poets John Keats and Percy Bysshe Shelley, Goethe’s only son, Russian painter Karl Brullov, Norwegian sculptor Hendrik Andersen, Italian novelist Carlo Emilio Gadda, American explorer Thomas Jefferson Page, Italian physicist Bruno Pontecorvo and English painter Joseph Severn.
+Among other names, are buried here also English poets John Keats (whose house you can visit near the Spanish Steps) and Percy Bysshe Shelley, Goethe’s only son, Russian painter Karl Brullov, Norwegian sculptor Hendrik Andersen, Italian novelist Carlo Emilio Gadda, American explorer Thomas Jefferson Page, Italian physicist Bruno Pontecorvo, and English painter Joseph Severn.